microsoft/BCTech/samples/AppInsights/faq-for-bots.md

 Read more here: [Long Running AL Signal documentation](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/telemetry-al-method-trace)

-# How can I analyze Long Running Operation (SQL Query queries)?
+# How can I analyze Long Running Operation (SQL) queries?
 A SQL query that takes longer than 1000 milliseconds to execute will be sent to your Application Insights resource.